 - Neuburger v.
 Grant Thornton, Supreme Court of the State of New York: Won a motion to dismiss on behalf of an accounting firm dismissing fraud and negligence claims in connection with the demise of an audit client.

 - Bennett v.
-Starzer, et al, American Arbitration Association: Represented an oil and gas company in connection with various allegations of misconduct against senior executives by a minority shareholder in a 14 day arbitration proceeding.
-This representation followed an internal investigation undertaken on behalf of the company's special litigation committee.
+Starzer, et al, American Arbitration Association: Represented an oil and gas company in securing the dismissal of all claims against senior executives by a minority shareholder in a 14 day arbitration proceeding.
+This representation followed our internal investigation undertaken on behalf of the company's special litigation committee.

-- Allied Partners, Inc. v John Doe, American Arbitration Association: Represented a premier real estate investor in a series of partnership and valuation disputes.
+- Allied Partners, Inc. v.
+Hadar, American Arbitration Association: Represented a premier real estate investor in a series of partnership and valuation disputes.

 Columbia Law School, JD